ed-lam/nutmeg/README.md

 **Nutmeg is released for research purposes and is perpetually in alpha status.
 No support is provided.
 Do not trust results from it; verify all results with another solver.**

-If you use it, please cite the following papers:
+If you use it, please cite the following paper:

-- Branch-and-Check with Explanations for the Vehicle Routing Problem with Time Windows.
-Lam, E. and Van Hentenryck, P. CP2017.
-- Automatic Logic-Based Benders Decomposition with MiniZinc.
-Davies, T. O., Gange, G. and Stuckey, P. J. AAAI2017.
+Lam, E., Gange, G., Stuckey, P. J., Van Hentenryck, P., & Dekker, J. J. (2020).
+Nutmeg: A MIP and CP Hybrid Solver Using Branch-and-Check.
+SN Operations Research Forum. (forthcoming)

 License
 -------